zzzprojects/docs/entityframework.net/pages/getting-started/entity-framework-vs-linq-to-sql.md

 ## Answer

-Entity framework allows you to query and modify RDBMS like SQL Server, Oracle, DB2, and MySQL, etc., while LINQ to SQL allows you to query and modify only SQL Server database by using LINQ syntax.
+Entity Framework allows you to query and modify RDBMS like SQL Server, Oracle, DB2, and MySQL, etc., while LINQ to SQL allows you to query and modify only SQL Server database by using LINQ syntax.

-The difference between Entity Framework and LINQ to SQL are as follows;
+The difference between Entity Framework and LINQ to SQL is as follows:

 | Entity Framework                                           | LINQ to SQL                                                    |
 |:---------------------------------------------------------- |:---------------------------------------------------------------|